django-import-export/django-import-export/docs/admin_integration.rst

 Temporary resources are removed when data is successfully imported after the confirmation step.

+**For sensitive data you will need to understand exactly how temporary files are being stored and to ensure that it is properly secured and managed.**

 .. warning::

     If users do not complete the confirmation step of the workflow,